FREE Auto Insurance Comparison

 In many states, left lanes can only be used for passing on interstates, and this is only the case if the drivers are actually passing another car moving slower than them and not simply trying to get away from traffic altogether.

 Left-lane cruisers, as they’re known, will no longer be able to hog the country’s busy motorways and interstates.

 For most of us, this is cause for celebration.
-But if you happen to be one of the “slow pokes,” perhaps it’s time to work on driving the minimum posted speed limit or prepare to switch lanes a lot.
+But if you happen to be one of the “slow pokes,” perhaps it’s time to work on driving the minimum posted speed limit and remember: